The systolic constant of orientable Bieberbach 3-manifolds: Comparison between and the face-centered cubic torus

 \end{itemize}

-Our singular metric $(C_2,g_{hex})$ verifies the second property and a stronger one than the first: At any point outside the singularity of $(C_2,g_{hex})$, there exists infinitely many systolic geodesics going through the point.\\
+Our singular metric $(C_2,g_{hex})$ verifies the second and third properties, and a stronger one than the first: At any point outside the singularity of $(C_2,g_{hex})$, there exists infinitely many systolic geodesics going through the point.\\

-For the points on the singularity, there are $5$ systolic geodesics going through any of these points: $3$ in the horizontal flat 2-torus and $2$ in the surface $\theta= constant$.
-The number of systolic geodesics going through the points of the singularity is less than the case of $T^3_{hex}$, but this does not cause any trouble since the singularity has zero measure.
+For the points on the singularity, there are $4$ systolic geodesics going through any of these points: $3$ in the horizontal flat 2-torus and $1$ in the surface $\theta= constant$.
+The singularity subset anyway has zero measure.